joergenb/oauth/isolated_sso_accceptance.md

 ### Actors:

 - A: a client participanting in the joint/common circle-of-trust
-- A: a client participanting in the joint/common circle-of-trust
+- B: a client participanting in the joint/common circle-of-trust
 - I1: a client flagged for isolated-sso functionality
 - I2: a client flagged for isolated-sso functionality